wso2-attic/puppet-is/wso2is/hieradata/dev/wso2/wso2is/pattern-2/README.md

     ```
 4. Configure datasources

     Update the data sources to point to an external RDBMS server.

-There are three datasources defined.
+    You can configure the database server engine, host name and port under below hiera configurations.
+    These properties are then used in configuring connection URLs in hiera.
+    ```
+    wso2::rdbms::engine: mysql
+    wso2::rdbms::hostname: mysql.sever.com
+    wso2::rdbms::port: 3306
+    ```

-    For each datasource you will have to configure the connection URL against ```url```, connection username against
+    For each datasource you will have to configure the connection URL against ```url``` adding the database name and
-    ```username``` and password against ```password``` property keys.
+    other connection URL query parameters, connection username against ```username``` and password against
+    ```password``` property keys.
 Datasources defined in this hiera file are below.
     * Datasource in repository/conf/master-datasources.xml file:

     A single datasource can be configured to be used with used for registry, user management and identity